siena sewon jun

 “Look—holes.”

-The forest floor, fallen trees, moldy trunks.
-The place was covered with holes.
+The forest floor was covered with holes.

 The hole keeps you warm at night.